S-Spektrum-M/Orderbook/README.md

 Moreover, the program's design emphasizes minimizing the market impact of high-frequency trading activities.
-By consolidating orders before execution, the program reduces slippage and helps maintain price stability in the market.
+By consolidating orders before execution, the program reduces [slippage](https://www.investopedia.com/terms/s/slippage.asp) and helps maintain price stability in the market.
 This is particularly important in scenarios where liquidity is limited, and large orders could otherwise distort prices.
-With its combination of operational efficiency and market-sensitivity, this mock API serves as an invaluable tool for developing, testing, and perfecting trading strategies tailored to the demanding requirements of HFT systems.
+With its combination of operational efficiency and market-sensitivity, this mock API serves as a tool for developing, testing, and perfecting trading strategies tailored to the demanding requirements of HFT systems.

 ### Endpoints